apify/actor-scraper/cheerio-scraper/README.md

         <td>
             The scraper will load all web pages using the <a href="https://apify.com/proxy">Apify Proxy</a>
             in automatic mode.
 In this mode, the proxy uses all proxy groups that are available to the user.
 For each new web page it automatically selects the proxy that hasn't been used in the longest time for the specific hostname in order to reduce the chance of detection by the web page.
-            You can view the list of available proxy groups on the <a href="https://my.apify.com/proxy" target="_blank" rel="noopener">Proxy</a> page in the app.
+            You can view the list of available proxy groups on the <a href="https://console.apify.com/proxy" target="_blank" rel="noopener">Proxy</a> page in Apify Console.
         </td>
     </tr>
     <tr>